DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 1. **Key Management**:
    - Resolvers MUST rotate their short-term key pairs at most every 24 hours
-   - Previous resolver secret keys MUST be retained only while unexpired certificates still refer to them, unless the key is believed to be compromised
+   - Previous resolver secret keys MUST be retained while unexpired served certificates still refer to them, and MUST be discarded as soon as no such certificate remains, or immediately if the key is believed to be compromised; the full rule appears in Operational Considerations
-   - Previous resolver secret keys MUST be discarded as soon as no valid, served certificate can require them
    - Provider secret keys used for certificate signing SHOULD be stored in hardware security modules (HSMs)
    - Example: A resolver might generate new key pairs daily at midnight UTC